How Do You Remove Popcorn Ceiling Texture?

 2. Put on your respirator, safety goggles, and gloves.

-3. Use the garden sprayer or pump sprayer to mist the popcorn ceiling with water.
+3. Use the garden or pump sprayer to mist the popcorn ceiling with water.
 Work in small sections at a time.

 4. Let the water soak into the popcorn ceiling for a few minutes.